Music Director, Los Angeles Chamber Orchestra (from 2019/20)

 Martín made his operatic debut conducting The Magic Flute at El Escorial Madrid and San Sebastian Festival in August 2012.
-He made his debut at the English National Opera in February 2013 conducting The Barber of Seville and returned in autumn 2014 to conduct The Marriage of Figaro.
+He made his debut at the English National Opera in February 2013 conducting The Barber of Seville and returned in autumn 2014 for The Marriage of Figaro.

 As a flautist, Martin was principal flute of the Royal Philharmonic Orchestra, Chamber Orchestra of Europe, English National Opera, Academy of St Martin the Fields and London Philharmonic Orchestra.
-Very sought after as a soloist, he made a recording of Mozart flute concertos with Sir Neville Marriner, a premiere recording of the Sinfonietta Concerto for Flute and Orchestra written for him by Xavier Montsalvatge and conducted by Gianandrea Noseda, Bach works for flute, violin, and piano with Murray Perahia and the Academy of St. Martin in the Fields for Sony, and Mozart flute quartet for EMI amongst others.
+Very sought after as a soloist, he made a recording of Mozart flute concertos with Sir Neville Marriner, a premiere recording of the Sinfonietta Concerto for Flute and Orchestra written for him by Xavier Montsalvatge and conducted by Gianandrea Noseda, Bach works for flute, violin, and piano with Murray Perahia and the Academy of St. Martin in the Fields for Sony, and Mozart’s flute quartet for EMI.